The Future Walter Reed National Military Medical Center

 Health care in the clinics of WRB, on the campus of Naval Support Activity Bethesda, has taken place for more than 75 years; therefore, upgrades are needed to sustain medical readiness and to ensure the Flagship of Military Medicine remains at the forefront, delivering high quality patient care and setting benchmarks in medical innovation and research.

-Buildings 2, 4, 6, 7 and 8, built between the years 1945 and 1960, at the core of the Medical Center, will be demolished and replaced with the new construction that will be known as Building C. During this replacement period, 44 separate services will operate out of the Outpatient Medical Annex (Building 85T) located in what was previously known as the G Lot.
+As part of the Medical Center Additions and Alterations (MCAA) Project, Buildings 2, 4, 6, 7 and 8, built between the years 1945 and 1960, and at the core of the Medical Center, will be demolished and replaced with the new construction that will be known as Building C. During this replacement period, 44 separate services will operate out of the Outpatient Medical Annex (Building 85T) located in what was previously known as the G Lot.

 Enhancements within Building C include: